 Tria Virtual Card Review 2026

-Entry-level virtual card for Tria users at $20/year.
+Entry-level virtual card for Tria users at $25/year (currently free for a limited time).
 Supports 1,000+ assets and immediate mobile wallet integration.

-Instant issuance virtual card with 1.5% base cashback.
+Instant issuance virtual card with 1.5% cashback on the first $100/month.

 Issuer verified by SpendNode after direct review of vendor terms, public claims, and live card flow